Monday, February 4, 2013

 Keep watching LNC.
 We'll be back with more news after this short commercial break!

-Father: (Switching off the TV) Did you see that Mr. Mathur ?
+Father: (Switching off the TV) Did you hear that Mr. Mathur ?
 What do you make of this news?

 Mr. Mathur: I don't know how to react.
 I was not aware such things existed in the present times.